 If you are seeking a solution to an incorrect number, it may guide you to a more problematic condition.
-Most UPI payments apps provide 24-hour customer service.
+Most UPI payment apps provide 24-hour customer service.

 5. Reject Payment Collect Request from Strangers:

-Sometimes, a stranger may send payment collect requests to your UPI ID.
+Sometimes, a stranger may send payment collection requests to your UPI ID.
 This can be confusing.
 If you are not familiar with the request sender, please refuse the request.